Autism Swim (AS) are national Water Safety and Swimming Specialists in Autism Spectrum Disorder … More About Us

 AS is run by Autism Specialists and Swimming Teachers who understand the complexities of ASD and what support mechanisms are necessary to educate individuals on water safety, and equip them with the necessary skills to be confident in the water.
 Our aim is to lower the statistics of drowning deaths in the ASD population group, imparting knowledge on how individuals with ASD process and acquire skill-sets, in a fun and supportive environment.

 Autism Swim is the first swim company in Australia run by Autism Specialists, dedicated solely to individuals with Autism.
+Autism Swim is the peak body in Australia for swimming and water safety for individuals with ASD.

 Why is swimming so beneficial for swimmers with ASD?